VoltaicHQ/Progress-Sheet-Updater/README.md

 ## Troubleshooting:

 If your program crashes, you can take a look at the error message in the console window.
-If you did not read it there it should also exist in a file called "error.txt".
+Most of them have steps to fix them.

-If you need help and the Troubleshooting is not working dm Yondaime#1370 on the [Voltaic Discord](https://discord.gg/voltaic)
+If you don't find a way to fix the error by yourself you can ask on the Voltaic Discord for help.